lnoor/sphinx-jsonschema/docs/index.rst

 I only tested it for use with the `draft 4 <http://json-schema.org/specification-links.html#draft-4>`_ specification of JSON Schema.
 I was pleasantly surprised to find that the software is useful to others as well.
-Therefore it made sense to document intended use.
+Therefore it made sense to document its intended use.

 Contents
 ========